Effective Field Theory for Leptoquarks: Heavy-Particle Effective Theory

-The physical quantities described by $\mathcal{L}_{\text{HSET}}$ are mass independent at leading order.
-This observation is similar to HQET and the accident symmetries that arise there \cite{Neubert:1993mb}.
-This is due to the fact that the exchange of an ultra soft gauge boson cannot probe the quantum numbers of the particle, instead one would need a hard momentum exchange.
-In the analysis for the two scalar leptoquarks $S_1$ and $S_3$ we will neglect the second term in (\ref{LHSET}).
-In a similar fashion, a consistent description of the decay rates of a heavy vector particle such as $U_1^{\mu}$ requires a heavy vector effective theory (HVET) that separates the leading power contribution from the vector field $U_1^{\mu}(x)$.
-We separate the transverse and longitudinal components of the vector $U_1^{\mu}$ using the projector operators defined in terms of the reference vector $v^{\mu}$:
+In a similar fashion, a consistent description of the decay rates of a charged heavy vector particle $V^\mu$ requires a heavy-vector effective theory (HVET), in which one identifies the leading components of the vector field in the infinite-mass limit \cite{Heiles:2020plj}.
+We start by separating the transverse and longitudinal components of the vector $V^\mu$ using the projection operators

-where $v^{\mu}$ is a reference vector in the direction of the four momentum of $U_1^{\mu}$.
-The way we define $v^{\mu}$ here we have $ v^2=1$.
-Then:

-where $U_{1\parallel}^{\mu}$ is the component parallel to the direction of four momentum of the leptoquark and $U_{1\perp}^{\mu}$ is the component perpendicular to its four momentum.
-Looking at the two point correlation functions \cite{Becher:2014oda} for these two fields it is not difficult to show that the $U_{1\parallel}^{\mu}$ is powers suppressed compared to $U_{1\perp}^{\mu}$.
-This means at leading power the $U_{1}^{\mu}$ is produced perpendicularly polarized and $v\cdot U_{1}=0$.
-Its longitudinal component is integrated out in the effective Lagrangian.
-We derive this Lagrangian starting from the most general gauge invariant Lagrangian for a massive vector field $U_1^{\mu}(x)$\footnote{The minus sing in front of the second term is necessary to get the equation $D_{\mu}U^{\mu}_1=0$ in the massless limit.}: